Wyoming Valley Mall: History

-The mall was turned over to its lender, GS Mortgage Securities Trust, by PREIT in late September 2019 after not being sold.
+Wyoming Valley Mall was turned over to its lender, GS Mortgage Securities Trust, by PREIT in late September 2019 after not being sold.
 PREIT owed $72.8 million on the loan, which had been in special servicing since July 2018.
 Wyoming Valley Mall had lost 75% of its 2014 $122 million value before being turned over.
 Jones Lang LaSalle took over management of the mall in October 2019.
 Wyoming Valley Mall was sold to the Kohan Retail Investment Group for $17 million in August 2021.
 4th Dimension Properties bought the mall in October 2023.

-After significant negotiations between several parties, the real estate taxes of Wyoming Valley Mall were lowered in June 2024 to $13.6 million from $68.7 million.
+After significant negotiations between several parties, the real estate taxes of Wyoming Valley Mall were lowered in June 2024 from $68.7 million to $13.6 million.
 This was due to a significant reduction in the value of the property.
 In July 2024, a gas explosion occurred at the future K Pot Korean BBQ and Hot Pot restaurant that injured two people and caused the mall to be evacuated.

-On January 9, 2025, it was announced that Macy's would be closing as part of a plan to close 66 stores nationwide.
-The store closed on March 23, 2025, leaving JCPenney as the mall's only anchor.

-In 2024, plans began to be proposed to add a new anchor tenants in the form of a new auto dealership called Auto World.
-This new development would take up the space of the former Sears, Bon-Ton, and Macy’s Men’s Home anchor stores.
-Auto World would also take up the food court.
-Stores within this area of the mall would be relocated to other areas within the mall.
+MotorWorld in December 2024 received several zoning variances from Wilkes-Barre Township for a possible large auto dealership on part of the Wyoming Valley Mall property.
+The project would include parts of the former Bon-Ton, former Sears, Ken Pollock Auto Center, and Macy's Home and Men's store.

+In January 2025, it was announced that Macy's would be closing at the mall.
+The mall was closed from June 25-July 7, 2025 due to having no power.
+This was due to damaged electrical transmission lines that required replacement.
+Power was again lost from December 23-29, 2025.